HL7/VhDir/source/pages/_includes/vhdir-validation-intro.md

 *  `verificationResult.status` describes the current status of validation for the target. `verificationResult.statusDate` indicates when the validation status was last updated.
 *  `verificationResult.validationType` describes what the target is validated against (i.e. whether it is validated against a single primary source, whether it is validated against multiple sources, or whether it wasn't validated because attested information is sufficient)
 *  `verificationResult.validationProcess` describes the validation processes for validating the target
-*  `verificationResult.lastCompleted` and `verificationResult.nextScheduled` describe the last completed and next scheduled dates of validation for the target
+*  `verificationResult.lastPerformed` and `verificationResult.nextScheduled` describe the last completed and next scheduled dates of validation for the target
 *  `verificationResult.failureAction` describes what happens if validation of the target fails

 The resource also provides information about entities involved in the validation process: